Wonderway ABA

 Behavioral Goals

-• Extinction: Use extinction when the goal is to reduce or eliminate an undesirable behavior that is being maintained by a specific reinforcement.
+• Extinction: Use extinction when the goal during an ABA therapy is to reduce or eliminate an undesirable behavior that is being maintained by a specific reinforcement.
 It is effective for behaviors that are disruptive or inappropriate and have been reinforced in the past.

 • Positive Reinforcement: Use positive reinforcement when the goal is to increase the occurrence of desirable behaviors.
 It is useful for teaching new skills, encouraging appropriate actions, and motivating individuals to engage in positive behaviors.